By: Cristina Trette, MA, LMFT

 Develop healthy communication

 Healthy communication patterns create the foundation for healthy marriages.
-If most of your interactions are laden with blame, judgement, criticism, contempt, defensiveness, or shutting down I highly encourage you to consider couples therapy.
+If most of your interactions are laden with blame, judgement, criticism, contempt, defensiveness, or shutting down I highly encourage you to consider couple therapy.

 Have some fun